Mr-November/micsolver/README.md

 ```
 @INPROCEEDINGS{Qiu-RSS-23,
     AUTHOR    = {Ke Qiu AND Jingyu Zhang AND Danying Sun AND Rong Xiong AND Haojian LU AND Yue Wang},
-    TITLE     = {{An Efficient Multi-solution Solver for the Inverse Kinematics of 3-Section Constant-Curvature Robots}},
+    TITLE     = {An Efficient Multi-solution Solver for the Inverse Kinematics of 3-Section Constant-Curvature Robots},
     BOOKTITLE = {Proceedings of Robotics: Science and Systems},
     YEAR      = {2023},
     ADDRESS   = {Daegu, Republic of Korea},